Advocating for Change in Health Care Legislation

 - Urged lawmakers to support the Lower Health Care Costs Act in 2019.

-- Signed ERISA Industry Committee’s letter to the U.S. Senate objecting mandatory binding arbitration on surprise medical billing.
+- Signed on to ERISA’s letter to the Senate objecting surprise medical billing.

 - Brought our members to speak in front of Wisconsin Governor Tony Evers’ drug task force to reduce prescription drug prices in 2020.